mitchell-lang/docs/tutorials/vignettes.md

 end;
 ```

-We first read the contents of the distance adjacency matrix.
-This
+We first read the contents of the file into the distance adjacency matrix
-matrix is represented as a 1-dimensional array of 1-dimensional
+`distanceAdjMatrix`.
+This matrix is represented as a 1-dimensional array of 1-dimensional
 arrays.
 You can find the code to read the matrix in `io.sml`.
 We
 then use the `Array.foldli` function to collect the list of nodes.
 The function argument to `Array.foldli` takes three arguments - an